Kubwa Five Safaris

 Day 8

-Travel To Sossusvlei | Explore the Diversity Of The Namibia Desert
+Travel To Sossusvlei | Explore The Diversity Of The Namibia Desert

-Travel To Sossusvlei | Explore the Diversity Of The Namibia Desert
+Travel To Sossusvlei | Explore The Diversity Of The Namibia Desert

-You'll travel across the vast expanses of Namibia.
+After breakfast, you'll travel across the vast expanses of Namibia.
 You'll experience the many different faces of the Namibia desert on the journey today.
 You'll cross the silent gravel plains, to reach the Kuiseb Canyon where the Kuiseb River cuts off the northward march of the Namib dune sea.
 Climbing out of the canyon the towering mountains of the escarpment loom on one side while on the other the distant glow of orange indicates the start of the dune fields.

 You'll descend into the smaller Gaub Canyon before you cross the Tropical of Capricorn.
 Once clear of the canyons you'll travel between the escarpment and the dune fields to reach the aptly named settlement of Solitaire.
 Here you can stop for a cold drink and a slice of excellent apple cake, which is reputedly the best in Africa.